Readability Creates Better Reading Experiences

 Legibility is an informal measure of how easy it is to distinguish one letter from another in a particular typeface.

-Readability Matters defines Readability as the ease with which a reader can successfully decipher, process, and make meaning of the text read.
+Readability is about the reader – the ease with which a reader can successfully decipher, process, and make meaning of the text read.
 Typographical features of the text are critical; letter shape, size, and spacing all meaningfully impact fluency and comprehension.
 The choice of typeface, characteristics of the type, and page layout can create a better (or worse) reading experience.
 Better readability is the gateway to enhanced learning and greater productivity.
 (See the Readability Hacks page to see the Readability Features available in apps today.)

 Good (more readable) typography encourages a desire to read the words and reduces the effort required to read and comprehend the material.
 Type should not distract the reader.
 The reader should not notice the type but simply understand the words.

 “Legibility” is based on the ease with which one letter can be told from the other.

 “Readability” is the ease with which the eye can absorb the message and move along the line.